english consonant sounds

 How to Listen to and Practice English Consonant Sounds

-Cambridge English offers some great videos of English consonants.
-They include close-ups of the mouth as they pronounce the sounds, so you can practice that mouth shape as well.
+• Cambridge English.
+This resource has some great videos of English consonants.
+They include close-ups of the mouth as they pronounce the sounds, so you can practice the mouth shapes as well.

-For more targeted practice, I recommend Speechactive.
+• Speechactive.
 With its online tools, you can listen to and record each individual consonant sound.
-Afterward, you can listen to your recorded sound, compare it to the example and then change your recording as your pronunciation improves.
+Then, you can listen to your recording, compare it to the example and record again to improve your pronunciation.

-Whether you’re an advanced learner or learning English for beginners, knowing how to pronounce the English consonants correctly will take you a long way!
+Whether you’re an advanced learner or learning English for beginners, knowing how to pronounce English consonants correctly will take you a long way.

 Keep practicing and master these English consonants in no time at all!